-In satisfaction of Condition (2) of the Staff Report for this Project, AEP Ohio Transmission Company, Inc. submits this notice and attachment to inform you that the Ohio Environmental Protection Agency National Pollutant Discharge Elimination System-Construction Site Stormwater General Permit has been approved for the above-referenced Project.
+In satisfaction of Condition (2) of the Staff Report for this Project, AEP Ohio Transmission Company Inc. submits this notice and attachment to inform you that the Ohio Environmental Protection Agency National Pollutant Discharge Elimination System-Construction Site Stormwater General Permit and the non-reporting Nationwide Permit #57 have been approved for the above-referenced Project.

-If you have questions regarding this information, please do not hesitate to contact me.
+If you have any questions regarding this information, please do not hesitate to contact me.